TheDevHorse/single-responsibility/README.md

 ## Conclusion

-By using these design patterns, each responsibility in the system is clearly separated:
+By applying these design patterns, each responsibility in the system is clearly separated:

-The **Factory** pattern ensures that object creation is handled in one place, so creation logic doesn't leak into business logic.
-The **Strategy** pattern encapsulates each algorithm (like discount calculation) in its own class, making the system flexible and easily extendable.
-The **Command** pattern delegates actions like adding or removing products from the cart to individual classes, keeping responsibilities isolated and focused.
+- The **Factory** pattern centralizes object creation, so creation logic doesn’t leak into business logic.

+- The **Strategy** pattern encapsulates algorithms (like discount calculations) into separate, reusable classes.

+- The **Command** pattern breaks down user actions into modular, isolated commands.

-These examples demonstrate how to structure code so that **each class has only one reason to change**.
-The result is a modular, extensible, and maintainable system — true to the spirit of the **Single Responsibility Principle**.
+These implementations show how to structure code so that **each class has only one reason to change,** in accordance with the **Single Responsibility Principle.** The result is a modular, extensible, and maintainable system.